devspace-sh/devspace/docs/pages/cli/deployment/kubernetes-manifests/configuration/kustomize.md

     - more-manifests/
     kustomize: true
 ```
-This configuration would tell DevSpace CLI to deploy our application with the following commands:
+This configuration would tell DevSpace to deploy our application with the following commands:
 ```
 kubectl apply -k manifests/
 kubectl apply -k more-manifests/